 - 3. Prepare an initial, or "butter," mix at the design asphalt binder content.
-Mix and discard the butter mix prior to mixing any of the correction specimens to ensure accurate asphalt content. - 4.
+Mix and discard the butter mix before mixing any of the correction specimens to ensure accurate asphalt content. - 4.
 Prepare two correction specimens at the JMF design asphalt binder content.
 Aggregate used for correction specimens shall be sampled from material designated for use on the project.
 An agency approved method will be used to combine aggregate.
 An additional "blank" specimen shall be batched and tested for aggregate gradation in accordance with the FOP for AASHTO T 30.
-The gradation from the "blank" shall fall within the agency specified mix design tolerances.
+The gradation from the "blank" shall fall within the agency specified mix design tolerances. - 5.
+Place the freshly mixed specimens directly into the sample basket assembly.
+If mixed specimens are allowed to cool before placement in the sample basket assembly, the specimens must be dried to constant mass according to the FOP for AASHTO T 329.
+Do not preheat the sample basket assembly.

-- 5. Place the freshly mixed specimens directly into the sample basket assembly.
-If mixed specimens are allowed to cool prior to placement in the sample basket assembly, the specimens must be dried to constant mass according to the FOP for AASHTO T 329.
-Do not preheat the sample basket assembly. - 6.
-Test the specimens in accordance with Method A or Method B of the procedure. - 7.
-Once both of the correction specimens have been burned, determine the asphalt binder content for each specimen by calculation or from the printed oven tickets, if available. - 8.
+- 6. Test the specimens in accordance with Method A or Method B of the procedure. - 7.
+Once both correction specimens have been burned, determine the asphalt binder content for each specimen by calculation or from the printed ignition furnace tickets, if available. - 8.
 If the difference between the asphalt binder contents of the two specimens exceeds 0.15 percent, repeat with two more specimens and, from the four results, discard the high and low result.
 Determine the correction factor from the two original or remaining results, as appropriate.
 Calculate the difference between the actual and measured asphalt binder contents for each specimen to 0.01 percent.
-The asphalt binder correction factor, Cf, is the average of the differences expressed as a percent by mass of HMA. - 9.
-If the asphalt binder correction factor exceeds 1.00 prcent, the test temperature must be lowered to 482 ± 5°C (900 ± 9°F) and new samples must be burned.
-The temperature for determining the asphalt binder content of HMA samples by this procedure shall be the same temperature determined for the correction samples. - 10.
+The asphalt binder correction factor, Cf, is the average of the differences expressed as a percent by mass of asphalt mixture. - 9.
+If the asphalt binder correction factor exceeds 1.00 percent, the test temperature must be lowered to 482 ± 5°C (900 ± 9°F) and new samples must be burned.
+If the correction factor is the same or higher at the lower temperature, it is permissible to use the higher temperature.
+The temperature for determining the asphalt binder content of asphalt mixture samples by this procedure shall be the same temperature determined for the correction samples. - 10.
 For the direct IR irradiation-type burn furnaces, the default burn profile should be used for most materials.
 The operator may select burn-profile Option 1 or Option 2 to optimize the burn cycle.
-The burn profile for testing HMA samples shall be the same burn profile selected for correction samples.
+The burn profile for testing asphalt mixture samples shall be the same burn profile selected for correction samples.